 Both neighbors got the job.
 They would be forever changed by the four-year journey they were to embark upon in creative partnership with a diverse mix of other neighbors, library staff and staff from a range of local organizations as they focused together on the gifts, talents, contributive activities and priorities the community served by Paschalville Library, located in Southwest Philadelphia at 70th Street and Woodland Avenue.

-With support from the Institute of Museum and Library Services’ (IMLS) unique Community Catalyst Initiative (CCI) award, the project team would experiment together between October 2018 to September of 2021 with what it means to uncover and galvanize local abundance, drawing on principles and practies of Asset Based Community Development (ABCD).
+With support from the Institute of Museum and Library Services’ (IMLS) unique Community Catalyst Initiative (CCI) award, the project team would experiment together between October 2018 to September of 2021 with what it means to uncover and galvanize local abundance, drawing on principles and practices of Asset Based Community Development (ABCD).
+The project team was also supported along their journey by a consulting team from the ABCD Institute, with direct coaching from Site Consultant Joe Erpenbeck.*

 Unlike most efforts to improve or engage local neighborhoods, this project’s starting point was unique: looking first to the existing assets, ideas, and initiatives already in the community, while also putting residents in the lead of project execution.
 Donna Henry, Executive Director of Paschalville Partnership member Southwest Community